 Magnesium and cardiovascular health

-Studies have suggested an association between low serum magnesium levels and cardiovascular disease.
+It's not only cardiovascular health.
+The list of symptoms possibly or partly caused by inadequate magnesium stores is quite long-- and I'll post below.
+But studies have suggested an association between low serum magnesium levels and cardiovascular disease.
 Low magnesium intake has also been associated with future risk of hypertension and stroke.
 Furthermore, numerous studies have shown that low serum magnesium is associated with vascular calcification, but there have been no studies examining a relationship to coronary artery calcification.

 In a study published in Nutrition, Metabolism & Cardiovascular Diseases, researchers analyzed 34,553 participants who underwent coronary multi-detector computed tomography and serum magnesium level measurement from 2010 to 2012 as part of a health examination program.
 According to the analysis, low serum magnesium was associated with coronary artery calcification after adjustment for age, sex, BMI, diabetes, hypertension, cardiovascular disease, systolic blood pressure, LDL cholesterol, HDL cholesterol, eGFR, serum calcium and phosphorus, hs-CRP, current smoking status, alcohol intake and vigorous exercise frequency.

 Low serum magnesium was significantly associated with coronary artery calcification for those at low risk for developing cardiovascular disease.
 This association was significant after adjustment for various risk factors related to cardiovascular disease and was even withheld in groups without risk factors such as hypertension, diabetes, and obesity.